adamdb/project-monitor/README.md

 docker run  -p 5001:5001 -d <docker container name></p>
 ```
 ### Step 4
-Check to make sure that the container is running by issuing the following from a command prompt:
+Check to make sure that the container is running, and issue the following from a command prompt:
 ```
 docker ps
 ```
 You should see the name you've given to your Docker container in the list.
-If you see the container name then go to: http://localhost:5001
+If you see the container name, then you should be able to display and configure the monitor from: http://localhost:5001